beyond-decentralized/AIRport/README.md

 Airport (in combination with Arweave) will support a decentralized, privacy-centric advertisement engine.
-Being decentralized it will allow full decentralized applications to be buit on top of AIRport.
+Being decentralized it will allow full decentralized applications to be built on top of AIRport.
 Without it Apps will have to rely on centralized advertisement platforms for their revenue.
 It also makes long term success of the project possible, providing revenue to the AIRport team for bug fixes and improvements.